 Whether they be early in the game or mature educated dry fly hands or Headhunting as we like to call it the desire to hook a few trout on the dry exceeds all other interests.
 A common line is “I’d rather catch one on a dry than 10 on a nymph.”
 And, and that is OK.

 A live and let live mind set.
 Just like the nymphing and streamer camp, the dry fly set likes to hook’m how they want to hook’m.

 Generally recognized as the group that possess the highest skill set, the dry fly only fellas generally deserve that honor.
 Many of these guys and gals practice casting at home.
 What?
 Yah, they practice.
 This angler usually fishes quite a bit more than the average angler too.
 Some even get casting lessons.
 What?
-(Ed: not enough!)
+(Editor: not enough!)

 I had a guest a number of years ago named Phil Morris.
 Phil fished quite a bit and had a fierce passion for the sport.
 As with many of us, the Missouri River wind wreaked havoc on his dry fly game.
 He simply could not cast as well with the quite common and daily winds here in central Montana.
 Phil’s presentation was suffering and he couldn’t always find the distance the Missouri River trout often require.

 This did not sit well with Phil.
 So what did Phil do?

 Well, he is a smart fellow who recognized his deficiencies, took a large bite of humility, and sought out a casting instructor.

 You certainly know the end result.
 I did not fish with Phil the first day of the next years trip.
 But I did see him.
 I saw Phil across the river and while I recognized his stature and his beard…I did not recognize his cast.
 I asked a member of the club who was fishing with me, “Is that Phil?”
 The response was “Yes, that’s Phil!”